 I will draw the lines with this pen.

-Used skillfully, this cheap battery operated eraser is a precision tool.
-I can make a line as thin as a human hair if I so wish.
+Used skillfully, a battery-operated eraser is a precision tool.
+I can make a line as thin as human hair if I so wish.
 It’s insane.

 The trick is to remember to keep the point sharp, it blunts very quickly.
 To get the most out of the tool you must develop the habit of constantly resharpening it after every few strokes.
 It will become 2nd nature.

 You’ll get through a lot of nibs so make sure you have a good supply of refills to hand.

 If you’re drawing whiskers, there’s no need to pre-plan.
 Leave the task to the final stages and draw them in, by erasing them out.
 If it all goes wrong, no problem, pencil over the mistake and do it again.
 And keep doing them again until it looks good.

 If a battery pen is brilliant for white lines, it’s just as good for the highlights.

 What happens if you draw an eye and the sparkle goes wrong?
 There was a time that you would never get that shine back.
 Now you can, with one dot of your pen – PING